karyeet/heroku-lavalink/README.md

 This approach is minimal, but reliable.
 This branch will automatically download the latest Lavalink jar file.

-### *heroku-lavalink will now download the latest Lavalink.jar automatically & directly from GitHub*
+* ### *heroku-lavalink will now download the latest Lavalink.jar automatically & directly from GitHub* *To update your Lavalink.jar, restart all dynos.*

-*To update your Lavalink.jar, restart all dynos (faster) or redeploy.*
+* ### *heroku-lavalink can now visit itself every 20 minutes (instead of uptimerobot)* *set APP_NAME in config vars to your heroku application's name to enable, you only need this for the free tier*

 ### One Click Deploy:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/KareemRS/heroku-lavalink/tree/auto) <-- Click me!